sprintersb/atest/README.md

 but to 0x7fe on ATtiny2313.

-For programs that use the start-up code from AVR-LibC in `crt<mcu>.o`, avrtest will read the flash size from a special note section named `.note.gnu.avr.deviceinfo` contained in that startup-code.  avrtest will print its contents with `-v`.
+For programs that use the start-up code from AVR-LibC in `crt<mcu>.o`, AVRtest will read the flash size from a special note section named `.note.gnu.avr.deviceinfo` contained in that startup-code.
+AVRtest will print its contents with `-v`.

 In the following situations, `-s SIZE` can be used to specify the flash size: